grafana/grafana/docs/sources/developers/kinds/_index.md

 # Grafana schema

-> Grafana’s schema, Kind, and related codegen systems are under intense development.
+> Grafana’s schemas, kind system and related code generation are in active development.

 Grafana is moving to a schema-centric model of development, where schemas are the single source of truth that specify the shape of objects - for example, dashboards, datasources, users - in the frontend, backend, and plugin code.